Mero a la Veracruzana

 Skin pulls away to flaky white flesh that's been bathing in a tomato sauce loud with brine — green olives, capers, the slow heat of pickled güeros.
 You spoon sauce over rice; the rice does most of the work mopping.
 Cinnamon barely registers but lifts the tomato.
 Eat it like the malecón vendors do: tortilla in one hand, fork in the other, scooping fish-and-sauce into the warm corn.

 The sauce relies on three salts working at different paces: cured olive (slow, fatty), capers (sharp, vinegar-bright), and pickled güero brine (lingering acid).
-Cinnamon at sub-detection levels is the Andalusian fingerprint — pull it out and the sauce flattens to plain tomato.
+The aromatic backbone is bay and oregano (with parsley), not cinnamon — the classic salsa veracruzana is built on these Mediterranean herbs; cinnamon is at most an occasional household addition, not a defining element.
 Bake covered or the top fish dries before the sauce penetrates the score lines.

 Variations